MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

 ## Step 7 - Scripting

 You may use host applications to inject JavaScript code into WebView2 controls at runtime.
-The injected JavaScript applies to all new top level documents and any child frames until the JavaScript is removed.
-The injected JavaScript is run after creation of the global object, and before any other script included in the HTML document is run.
+The injected JavaScript applies to all new top-level documents and any child frames, until the JavaScript is removed.
+The injected JavaScript is run after creation of the global object, and before any scripts included in the HTML document.

 You can use scripting to alert the user when navigating to a non-HTTPS site.
 Modify the `EnsureHttps` function so that it injects script into the web content using the [ExecuteScriptAsync]() method.